smorrrs/Desperados-III-Resources/level_guide.md

 The letter you need is randomly assigned to one of the 3 targets upon loading the level.
 Reloading a save even at the very beginning of the level won't reset who has it.
 You can tell if you have collected the correct letter by the dialogue played.

-Different lines of dialogue play based on which character grabs a letter, enter the shed, and examine the desk.
+Different lines of dialogue play based on which character grabs a letter, enters the shed, and examines the desk.
 These lines are very similar length though.

 The letter and meetup can be skipped by using the out-of-bounds glitch to run straight to the shed desk with a controller.